 “Observability tells you that its current state is associated with critical failures, and you need to intervene.”– Evgeny Shulman, Co-Founder and CTO, Databand.ai

 Right now, the analytics industry has a combined annual growth rate of 12% per year.
 It will be worth an astounding $105 billion by 2027, according to Garnter—about the size of Ukraine’s economy.
+At this rate, corporate data volume is currently increasing 62% every month.
 All those businesses storing and analyzing all that data?
 They’re betting their business on it and that the data pipelines that run it will continue to work.

 A major cause of data quality issues and pipeline failures are transformations within those pipelines.
 Most data architecture today is opaque—you can’t tell what’s happening inside.
 Transformations are happening, but when things come out not as expected, data engineers don’t have a lot of context for why.